Behavioural Support Team for Children

 How do I make a referral to the Behavioural Support Team?

-All referrals to the Behavioural Support Team go through Centralized Intake.
-If you are a parent or guardian, and would like to talk to someone about the program or make a referral, call Children’s Intake at 1-866-833-5443.
+All referrals to the Behavioural Support Team go through the centralized phone line.
+If you are a parent or guardian, and would like to talk to someone about the program or make a referral, call 1-866-833-5443.

 If you are a physician or other service provider, you can submit a Child and Youth Referral Form [PDF | 191 KB] or call Children’s Centralized Intake at 1-866-833-5443.